DarrenChen0923/SPIF/README.md

 There are also some libraries commonly used in artificial intelligence that need to be installed (numpy, matplotlib, etc.).
 You can install them according to the prompts.

 ## Dataset
 The entire project has 4 sets of original data, namely D4_1_completo.txt, D4_2_completo.txt, D4_3_completo.txt and fin_reg.txt in MainFolder.
-Fin_REG is called Fin and the remaining three are called Fout.
+Fin_reg is called Fin and the remaining three are called Fout.

 Process raw data according to different project requirements